LEARNAcademy/syllabus/react/component-lifecycle.md

 Experiments like these reveal a great deal about what is happening in React under the hood.
 Taking time to understand the component lifecycle in React will help you better debug your applications and give you a few additional tools for creating functionality in your React components.

+### Component Lifecycle
+Before the app loads on a page, nothing exists of course, then something happens, and React starts up on the page.
+At that point, some components are loaded onto the page but not all of them.
+Afterwards, the user can begin to interact with the web page.
+They may click a link for example, and our router springs into action.
+At that point, a new Component may be loaded onto the page, or if it already exists on the page, it may just be refreshed with new props.

+These actions, initializing, receiving props, unloading, etc. are what we refer to as component lifecycle.
+[React's docs](https://reactjs.org/docs/react-component.html) are mandatory reading for understanding this stuff, so take a few minutes and head over there to read them.
+Pay special attention to the lifecycle sections to better understand this topic.

 [Back to Syllabus](../README.md)